 Transfer students may fulfill their lowerdivision B/GE requirements with any of these agreements or programs, or they may fulfill them at UCSD.
 Completion of IGETC or UC Reciprocity agreements will satisfy the lower-division requirements of Earl Warren, Thurgood Marshall, or John Muir College only.
-Students who follow IGETC or UC Reciprocity are welcome to apply to Eleanor Roosevelt or Revelle College.
-Courses completed prior to transfer will be applied toward the college's own lower-division requirements.
+Students who follow IGETC or UC Reciprocity are welcome to apply to Eleanor Roosevelt or Revelle College, Courses completed prior to transfer will be applied toward the college's own lower-division requirements.
 Revelle students must also complete the remainder of the college's requirements.
 Students at Eleanor Roosevelt College must complete three academic quarters of the "Making of the Modern World" sequence in addition to the IGETC or UC Reciprocity requirements.
-They must also complete the remainder of the college's general education requirements.
+They must also complete any of the college's general education requirements which can be met by transfer coursework.
+The college will make every effort to apply as much transfer coursework as possible.
 Transfer applicants should refer to the catalog pages for individual departments' specific courses for GPA requirements.